 May be risky with gas ovens.
 Wear skin and eye protection when using.

 A foam formula that's a good alternative to aerosol cleaners.
 Works effectively on tough jobs, particularly grease.
 No fumes, odors, or harsh chemicals.
 Boasts biodegradable ingredients.

 A fume-free, biodegradable formula.
 Gel-like consistency resists dripping.
 Safer than aerosols that contain caustic chemicals.
 Works on most baked-on foods, grease, and stains.
 Available in multi-packs.

 Easy to spray on and wipe clean without excessive scrubbing in most cases.
 Can be used in warm or cold ovens.
 No overpowering fumes.
 Results in as little as 5 minutes.
+Popular for spot cleaning.

 Even the most careful and meticulous home cook can end up with splatters and spills inside the oven.
 Roasting, baking, and broiling at high heat are bound to leave behind greasy stains.
-Splashed meat juices, spilled batter, and oozing cheese can all wreak havoc on the inside of this often used appliance.
+Splashed meat juices, spilled batter, and oozing cheese can all wreak havoc on the inside of this often-used appliance.